Why Isn't My Home Selling — And What Can I Do About It?

 How long is too long for a home to sit on the market in Northern Virginia?▾

-In Northern Virginia's active market, a correctly priced, well-presented home in good condition should receive offers within 2–4 weeks in most submarkets.
-After 30–45 days without a viable offer, most agents recommend a price reduction.
-After 60+ days, the listing has typically "staled" in the market — buyers wonder what's wrong with it — and a more significant intervention is usually needed.
+In Northern Virginia active market, a correctly priced and well-presented home in good condition should receive offers within 2 to 4 weeks in most submarkets.
+After 30 to 45 days without a viable offer, most agents recommend a price reduction.
+After 60 or more days, the listing has typically staled in the market — buyers wonder what is wrong with it — and a more significant intervention is usually needed.

-Should I rent my home if it didn't sell?▾
+Should I rent my home if it did not sell?▾

-Renting can be the right path when: the sale price doesn't meet your equity needs, you need the property to carry itself through a down cycle, you expect to want to return to the area, or the rental income covers your carrying costs with acceptable cash flow.
-Get a professional rental analysis before deciding — it gives you the income data you need to compare renting vs. continuing to try to sell.
+Renting can be the right path when the sale price does not meet your equity needs, you need the property to carry itself through a down cycle, you expect to want to return to the area, or the rental income covers your carrying costs with acceptable cash flow.
+Get a professional rental analysis before deciding — it gives you the income data you need to compare renting versus continuing to try to sell.

 You might also like